Highways in Australia

 The decades following the war saw substantial improvements to the network, with freeways established in cities, many major highways sealed, development of roads in northern Queensland and Western Australia under the Beef Cattle Roads Grants Acts, and interstate routes between Sydney and Melbourne upgraded.
 In 1974, the federal government assumed responsibility for funding the nations most important road links, between state and territory capitals cities, which were declared National Highways.
 Some sections of the 16000 km National Highway system were no more than dirt tracks, while others were four lane dual carriageways.
 The network was gradually improved, and by 1989, all gravel road sections had been sealed.
 In the following decades, the National Highway system was amended through legislation, and was eventually superseded in 2005 by the broader National Land Transport Network, which included connections to major commercial centres, and intermodal freight transport facilities.

 The first route marking system was introduced in the 1950s by the Conference of State Road Authorities, which later became the National Association of Australian State Road Authorities (NAASRA) and then Austroads.
 National Routes were assigned to significant interstate routes "which, both now and in the future, comprise the more important arteries of road communications throughout Australia in all its aspects".
 East–west routes were planned to have even numbers, increasing from south to north, while north–south routes would have odd numbers, with numbers increasing from east to west.
 National Route 1 would be an exception, as a "circumferential route along the coastline of Australia".
 A state route marking systems was designed to supplement the national system, for inter-regional and urban routes within states.
-Each state could choose their own numbering scheme, as long as National Route and State Route numbers weren't duplicated in the same state, or nearby routes in another state.
+Each state could choose their own numbering scheme, as long as National Route and State Route numbers were not duplicated in the same state, or nearby routes in another state.
 When the National Highway system was introduced, National Routes along it became National Highway routes with the same numbers, but with distinctive green and gold route markers.
 During the 1990s, planning began for a new alphanumeric route system.
 Alphanumeric routes have been introduced in most states and territories in Australia, partially or completely replacing the previous systems.